Find Affordable College Courses

 Seattle, WA

-With a ranking of #8, Seattle University did quite well on this year’s best schools for business/managerial economics students working on their bachelor’s degree.
-Seattle U is a moderately-sized private not-for-profit school located in the large city of Seattle.
+Seattle University did quite well in this year’s ranking of the best places for business/managerial economics students to get a bachelor’s degree.
+It came in at #8 on the list.
+Seattle U is a moderately-sized private not-for-profit school located in the city of Seattle.

 Full Business/Managerial Economics at Seattle University Report